jserrao/commando/commands.md

 01.    heroku login (will log you into your apps, prompts heroku info)
 2.     git push heroku-test next-release:master (this will deploy from branch next-release to branch master, where heroku-test is your server for deployment)
 3.     heroku certs:update --app app-name STAR_example_com.crt private.pem (updates Heroku SSL certificate for a given environment, after --app flag, app-name, cert-file, key-file in that order)
+4.     heroku git:remote -a your-environment-name-here -r custom-environment-name-here (adds a heroku remote to your repo, -a flag is server name, -r is custom name for the server)

 ## Homebrew (package manager for Mac)